 The members of Romance Languages & Literatures are committed to building and maintaining an environment of mutual respect, equity and inclusion where all individuals are valued for who they are and what they contribute.
 We encourage our faculty, students and staff to be active members of this dynamic learning community, working together to promote cultural awareness, understanding and appreciation of diversity in its many facets.
 We believe that diversity, equity and inclusion are integral for creating excellence at the University of Michigan.

-Recognition Of RLL Efforts Towards Building And Maintaining An Inclusive Environment Include:
+Current RLL Efforts Towards Building And Maintaining An Inclusive Environment Include: